starry-koi/chandra_xray_analysis/README.md

 ---

 * The code just stopped around the "Matching wavdetect and catalog sources" step, possibly with an error that reads like: "AttributeError: 'NoneType' object has no attribute 'group'"
 	* Currently there's a bug with the CIAO `wcs_match` function and sometimes it fails and throws out a segfault that stops the code.
-This should only be happening when there were no matches between our found sources and the catalog sources.
+This should only be happening when there were no matches between our found sources and the catalog sources, however sometimes this isn't true - you can check the logfile at `/[OBSID]/repro_.../fixastrom_nogal/wcsmatch_log.txt`.
 I've implemented a workaround - you can put the OBSID of the problem galaxy to the `skip_obsid_astrom` variable (as a string) to tell the code to skip running the `wcs_match` function.
 * I got an 'out of bounds' error for the `r50_all_gals` variable
 	* Likely forgot to update the r50 values to match with the OBSIDs you downloaded.
 Need to have one r50 value per OBSID.
 * DS9 popped up and froze and the code timed out